cul-it/library-website-branding/README.md

 This repository contains Cornell University Library branding files for use on electronic resources.

+**cornell-resources.pdf** contains mockups of branding options A (banner) and B (logo only).

+## Option A

+The **option A - banner** folder contains simple HTML markup for adding the red Cornell bar to a resource.
+Note that vendors may choose to mark up their resources themselves, in which case they can refer to cornell-eresources.pdf for how the banner should look on both desktop and mobile screens.

+## Option B

+The **option B - logo** folder contains a Cornell University Library logo for resources that cannot implement Option A (banner).

-The "final" folder contains graphics that have been resized for use.
+The *final* folder contains graphics that have been resized for use.
 These may be linked to directly from electronic resources.

-The "source" folder contains source files which can be resized as needed.
+The *source* folder contains source files which can be resized as needed.

+Please contact libraryux@cornell.edu with any questions.